top of page

-For many agents, media members and NBA scouts, the NBA Draft is the single biggest day of the year, with 364 days of preparation beforehand.
-I spent many years as a sports agent traveling to college towns to see NBA prospects play and while I am no longer an agent, the travel has remained the same.
-My responsibilities while in these college towns, however, have shifted from recruiting new clients for my agency to evaluating prospective NBA players.
+For many agents, media members, and NBA scouts, the NBA Draft is the biggest day of the year, with 364 days of preparation beforehand.
+I spent many years as a sports agent traveling to college towns to see NBA prospects play, and while I am no longer an agent, the travel has remained the same.

-Now, as a media member covering the NBA draft, a lot has changed and I have found the transition to be interesting.
-I would like to share with you the process that I use for organizing my scouting schedule in my new role.
+As a media member covering the NBA draft, a lot has changed, and I have found the transition interesting.
+I want to share with you the process I use to organize my scouting schedule in my new role.

 STEP 1: ESTABLISH A GOAL

-The goal sounds simple: have comprehensive knowledge of each and every draft prospect prior to the NBA draft in June.
-As with most things in life, easier said than done!
-In any given year there can be up to 150 players considered as NBA draft prospects and they are scattered across the globe.
+The goal sounds simple: have comprehensive knowledge of every draft prospect before the NBA draft in June.
+As with most things in life, it's easier said than done.
+In any given year, up to 150 players can be considered as NBA draft prospects, and they are scattered across the globe.
 As a scout, you must know every one of these players thoroughly.
-Watching film on players is great but you must watch these players in person in order to do a proper comprehensive evaluation.
-You need to analyze players’ on-court skill sets and physical attributes while also gathering as much insider information about their character and background as possible.
-Essentially, you need to know everything about these players — not a simple task.
+Watching film on players is great, but you must watch these players in person to be able to make a proper comprehensive evaluation.
+You must analyze players' on-court skill sets and physical attributes while gathering as much insider information about their character and background as possible.
+You need to know everything about these players.
+It's not a simple task.

 STEP 2: SET YOUR PLAYER RANKINGS

-Before you ever hit the road you will need to spend a lot of time figuring out who you need to see play live throughout the season.
-First and foremost, it is important to identify which prospects are realistically going to be in the upcoming draft.
-You will need to rank these players — dig deep, break down the players and organize your thoughts and opinions on their draft values.
-When ranking players initially, you will need to consider information you’ve gathered from your sources and various media outlets, as well as your own personal opinions from evaluations that you have completed in previous seasons — if applicable.
-It is necessary to acknowledge players that have the hype, right or wrong.
-And it is especially important to evaluate players that you feel are overrated and underrated.
-As your rankings take shape, your priority list for players you must see will naturally fall into place, as well.
+Before you ever hit the road, you will need to spend a lot of time figuring out who you need to see play live throughout the season.
+First and foremost, it is essential to identify which prospects will likely be in the upcoming draft.
+You must rank these players, dig deep, break them down, and organize your thoughts and opinions on their draft values.
+When ranking players initially, you will need to consider the information you've gathered from your sources and various media outlets, as well as your own opinions from evaluations you have completed in previous seasons, if applicable.
+It is necessary to acknowledge players with the hype, right or wrong.
+And it is imperative to evaluate players you feel are overrated and underrated.
+As your rankings take shape, your priority list for players you must see will also naturally fall into place.

-As the season progresses, you cover more ground and collect more information, your rankings should gradually reflect more of your own evaluations rather than from outside sources.
-You should always consider players’ true market value when doing your rankings, however, at the end of this process, your rankings should predominantly be determined by your own personal opinions rather than ‘hype’.
+As the season progresses, you cover more ground and collect more information, and your rankings should gradually reflect more of your evaluations than those from outside sources.
+It always helps to consider players' actual market value when ranking them.
+However, at the end of this process, your rankings should predominantly be determined by your opinions rather than 'hype.'

 STEP 3: SET A CALENDAR

-Now you know which players you need to see and it’s time to organize your calendar for the season — knowing full well that it will change and evolve.
-It is imperative to be organized so that you can cover as much ground as possible, while keeping expenses down and avoiding burning yourself out.
-The first thing to do during this step of the scheduling process is to identify local games that will allow you to cover top priority players affordably and easily.
-For example, I live in Denver, Colorado and I am easily able to drive to schools such as Air Force, Colorado, Colorado State and Wyoming.
-This allows me to cover the Pac-12 and Mountain West conferences without much trouble.
-One of our draft analysts here at Babcock Hoops, Luca Desta, lives in Dallas, Texas and he is able to spend the bulk of his time in and around Texas because of how many schools he can cover within driving distance.
-This season he is scheduled to scout games at the following schools: Houston, Oklahoma, North Texas, SMU, Texas, Texas A&M, Texas-Arlington and Texas Tech.
-Luca is able to cover a lot of quality games and still sleep in his own bed most nights.
+Now you know which players you need to see, and it's time to organize your calendar for the season, knowing full well that it will change and evolve.
+Organization is vital to cover as much ground as possible while keeping expenses down and avoiding burning yourself out.
+During this step of the scheduling process, the first thing to do is to identify local games that will allow you to cover top-priority players affordably and efficiently.
+For example, I live in Denver, Colorado, and can quickly drive to schools such as Air Force, Colorado, Colorado State, and Wyoming.
+So, I can cover the Pac-12 and Mountain West conferences without much trouble.
+One of our draft analysts here at Babcock Hoops, Luca Desta, lives in Dallas, Texas, and he can spend the bulk of his time in and around Texas because of how many schools he can cover within driving distance.
+This season, he is set to scout games at the following schools: Houston, Oklahoma, North Texas, SMU, Texas, Texas A&M, Texas-Arlington, and Texas Tech.
+Luca can cover a lot of quality games and still sleep in his own bed most nights.

 Once local games are penciled into your schedule, identify holiday tournaments and double-headers that will allow you to see multiple NBA prospects in one trip.
-For example, I will be attending the Charleston Classic in Charleston, South Carolina and the Hall of Fame Classic in Kansas City, Missouri later this month.
-Between these two short trips I will be able to evaluate NBA prospects from Alabama, Davidson, Nebraska, Purdue, Texas Tech, USC, Virginia Tech and Wichita State.
-I am going to be able to see a lot of basketball and a lot of potential draft picks in just a few short days.
-After you have identified the tournaments and double-headers you are attending, you will need to pencil in games throughout the rest of the season — which will mostly be conference play games.
-Find matchups that have NBA prospects on both teams so that you can ‘kill two birds with one stone’.
-Inevitably it will be necessary to make trips just to see one player if teams’ schedules don’t work in your favor.
-For example, last year I flew to Boise, Idaho just to see Chandler Hutchison of Boise State.
+For example, later this month, I will attend the Charleston Classic in Charleston, South Carolina, and the Hall of Fame Classic in Kansas City, Missouri.
+Between these two short trips, I can evaluate NBA prospects from Alabama, Davidson, Nebraska, Purdue, Texas Tech, USC, Virginia Tech, and Wichita State.
+I will be able to see a lot of basketball and potential draft picks in just a few short days.
+After identifying the tournaments and double-headers you attend, you must pencil in games throughout the rest of the season, mostly conference play games.
+Find matchups with NBA prospects on both teams so you can 'kill two birds with one stone.'
+Inevitably, it will be necessary to make trips to see one player if teams' schedules don't work in your favor.
+For example, last year, I flew to Boise, Idaho, to see Chandler Hutchison of Boise State.
 He was the only player in that game that was an imminent NBA prospect.
-It was well worth the trip as Hutchison went on to be selected 22nd overall in the 2018 NBA Draft by the Chicago Bulls.
+And it was well worth the trip as Hutchison went on to be selected 22nd overall in the 2018 NBA Draft by the Chicago Bulls.

 STEP 4: KEEP A PULSE AND ADJUST ACCORDINGLY

 Be prepared to change your schedule!
 It is important to keep a pulse on the market value of prospects as their draft stock will inevitably change throughout the season.
-There are always surprising breakout players and there are also players that have disappointing showings.
+There are always surprising breakout players, and there are also players who have disappointing showings.
 Donte DiVincenzo is a perfect example of this.
-Last season he was not projected as an early entry candidate for the 2018 NBA draft for the bulk of the season but he continued to improve throughout the year and finished with a breakout performance in the championship game for Villanova.
+Last season, he was not projected as an early entry candidate for the 2018 NBA draft for most of the season.
+Still, he continued to improve throughout the year and finished with a breakout performance in the championship game for Villanova.
 DiVincenzo would go on to not only be an early entrant but even a 1st round pick.
 He was drafted 17th overall by the Milwaukee Bucks.
 Injuries are always a factor, as well.
-Michael Porter, Jr., a top prospect from Missouri, missed the bulk of last season with injuries.
-When he was rumored to be returning from injury to play, scouts dropped everything and flocked to those games.
-Porter, Jr. went on to be drafted 14th overall by the Denver Nuggets in the 2018 NBA Draft.
+Michael Porter, Jr., a top prospect from Missouri, missed most of last season with injuries.
+When it was rumored he could return from injury to play, scouts dropped everything and flocked to those games.
+Porter, Jr. was drafted 14th overall by the Denver Nuggets in the 2018 NBA Draft.

-Initial scheduling preparation is important but having a firm grip on the current market value of prospects is vital.
-In this world you have to be flexible — you do not want to be sitting at a game to see a player who is injured if you can avoid it.
+Initial scheduling preparation is important, but having a firm grip on the current market value of prospects is vital.
+In this world, you have to be flexible.
+You do not want to be sitting at a game to see an injured player if you can avoid it.
 You also do not want to miss seeing breakout players just because they were not on your radar from the beginning of the season.
-Step 4 is, quite possibly, the most important step of my process.
+Step 4 is, quite possibly, the most crucial step of my process.

 STEP 5: MARCH MADNESS